usnistgov/viscoelastic_SLS_umat_with_radiation_stiffening/README.md

 # Viscoelastic Standard Linear Solid User Material with Thermal and Radiation Dose Effects

+This repository contains code and calibration data for a linear viscoelastic (Standard Linear Solid rheological model) finite element user material that incorporates the effects of temperature and radiation dosage via empirical fitting to measured data.

+The model is a research-grade code and while it should be relatively plug-and-play for those confortable with deploying finite element user materials in Claculix or Abaqus, is it not standalone software and requires operator skill to use successfully.

 For more details about data used in the development and calibration of the model see: https://doi.org/10.18434/mds2-2989

 ---